· 3 min read

 • Country: Italy · a tuna filling on the crustless tramezzino triangle

-A good one turns on the olive and on keeping its brine out of the bread.
-The choice matters first: a firm well-cured olive with real flavour, green for a sharper brighter note or black for a rounder, softer, more bitter one, but never a soft watery one that tastes of nothing but salt water.
-They are pitted and sliced rather than left whole, so they distribute through the mass and do not roll loose out of the cut face, and they are blotted, because the brine they carry will soak the crumb if it is let.
-The tuna is drained but not bone dry, folded with just enough mayonnaise to cohere, and the olives are stirred through evenly so every bite finds a few.
-That bind is also a seal, smeared on the crumb so the slices stay dry rather than soaking through before the triangle reaches the hand.
+A working one turns on keeping the brine out of the bread.
+The olives are pitted and sliced so they distribute through the mass and do not roll loose out of the cut face, and they are blotted, because the brine they carry will soak the crumb if it is let.
+The tuna is drained but not bone dry, folded with just enough mayonnaise to cohere, and that bind doubles as a seal smeared on the crumb so the slices stay dry rather than soaking through before the triangle reaches the hand.
+Mound the filling toward the middle and the cut triangle domes, the dark flecks showing evenly along the diagonal.

 Eaten cold, it shows what is in it plainly on the cut face, a pale spread shot through with dark rings.
 The bread gives soft to the touch.
 The mouth meets cool crumb first, then the smooth mild tuna, and then an olive slice lands with a firm little resistance and a sudden burst of cured brine, salty and faintly bitter, which the mayonnaise rounds at the edges.
-The temperature stays cool throughout.
 Nothing in the sandwich is hot and nothing is crunchy; it is a soft, mild fish set against a sharp dark saltiness, and the brine is the note that carries longest past the swallow.

 It is bought the way every tramezzino is bought, by pointing into the case and handing over a coin or two, no exchange with a cook required.
-The tuna-and-olive triangle sits among the plain tuna and the prosciutto and the egg in a bar in Venice, Turin or Bologna, and it is squarely one of the cheaper everyday fillings, a quick standing lunch or an aperitivo bite rather than anything special, the kind of triangle a regular takes without looking.
+The tuna-and-olive triangle sits among the plain tuna and the prosciutto and the egg in a bar in Venice, Turin or Bologna, squarely one of the cheaper everyday fillings, a quick standing lunch or an aperitivo bite rather than anything special.
 The olives are built in, not added on request.
+Swap them for the marinated baby artichokes of the tuna-and-artichoke build and the accent turns herbal rather than dark and briny; trade them for capers and the salt tightens to a sharper, smaller point.

 Tuna and the cured olive

-The dated history is in the two pantry staples and runs deep.
-The Mediterranean has cured olives for the table since antiquity, and the olive, both as fruit and as oil, is one of the oldest fixtures of Italian eating.
-Tuna preserved in oil is far younger as a product.
-It became an everyday item only after the canning industry scaled up along the Italian coast around the turn of the twentieth century, the point at which a mild oil-packed fish stopped being a fresh-caught luxury and became a shelf staple.
+The filling has no inventor and no founding shop.
+A tramezzino case holds hundreds of combinations, and tuna with olives is the plain meeting of two things every Italian kitchen kept on the shelf; no single bar carries a documented claim to it.
+The two halves did not arrive together, though.
+The Mediterranean has cured olives for the table since antiquity, and the named cultivars in this filling, the Nocellara del Belice above all, are old fixtures of the Sicilian grove.
+Tuna sealed in oil is much younger, an everyday item only once the canning industry scaled up along the Italian coast around the turn of the twentieth century, the point at which a mild oil-packed fish stopped being a fresh-caught luxury and became a shelf staple a bar could keep stacked in tins.

 Read next